gejames/infoblox_networks/README.md

 ```
 ***

 You can create the network with the `nios_network` module, but at this time the module does not support assigning the network to a grid member.
-For that, we need to use the InfoBlox API and the Ansible uri module to make the change.
+For that, we need to use the Infoblox API and the Ansible uri module to make the change.

 We will use a jinja2 template to create the json file necessary for our change.